Common signs and symptoms of heart attack include:

 Symptoms can vary between men and women.
-Women are less likely than men to have chest pain.
+Women, older people and diabetes are less likely than men to have chest pain.
 But they are more likely to experience shortness of breath, nausea or vomiting, or jaw and back pain.

 Common signs and symptom of heart attack include:

 The following symptoms are less likely to be due to heart attack: